core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 A server that provides the service specified in this document is called a "DoC server" to differentiate it from a classic "DNS server".
-In DNS terms, this DoC server acts purely as a stub resolver.
 Corresponding to the server, a client using the service specified in this document to retrieve the DNS information is called a "DoC client".

+In DNS terms, a DoC server acts either as a stub resolver, when it handles queries from only pure DoC clients, or a recursive resolver when its clients also act as DoC servers to DoC clients further down the line.
+Note, that this not necessarily includes all CoAP proxies, which may be agnostic to DoC and only see the CoAP part of the DoC message.

 The term "constrained nodes" is used as defined in {{-constr-nodes}}.